 Where to buy native seed and plants ↓

 - view from the top

 - Bushy Cinquefoil habitat

 - Bushy Cinquefoil beach habitat

-Photos courtesy Peter M. Dziuk taken at Lake Sakakawea near Garrison, North Dakota.
+Photos by Peter M. Dziuk taken at Lake Sakakawea near Garrison, North Dakota, and in his garden.

 Have you seen this plant in Minnesota, or have any other comments about it?